May 5th, 2017

 The system is self-explanatory and has the following advantages for rhythm disorder patients:

-The combination of security (the device tells me what is going on) and documentation (I have an compelling ECG for the physician in case of an emergency) makes the life of one with atrial fibrillation or flutter much easier.
+The combination of security (the device tells me what is going on) and documentation (I have a compelling ECG for the physician in case of an emergency) makes the life of one with atrial fibrillation or flutter much easier.
 I send my ECGs to my cardiologist per email whenever I am of the opinion that they could have an implication on my further treatment.

 I have recommended CardioSecur to many friends and acquaintances that also suffer from heart rhythm disorders, and were so hesitant to even go on a vacation.
-I have showed CardioSecur Pro to both my internist as well as my cardiologist at the heart center in Bad-Oeynhausen.
+I have showed CardioSecur Pro to both my internist as well as my cardiologist at the heart center in Bad Oeynhausen.
 We have compared the ECG leads of CardioSecur with those of a standard clinical device—the physicians were surprised by the quality of CardioSecur.

 CardioSecur is a really “smart solution” – particularly for rhythm disorder patients, who often live with anxiety, while they clearly perceive cardiac symptoms but don’t know if and how they should react.

-I personally have been living relatively carefree since I have been using CardioSecur.
-I have not had atrial fibrillation attack for three years now.
+I personally have been living relatively carefree since using CardioSecur.
+I have not had an atrial fibrillation attack for three years now.
 When I occasionally feel palpitations, I attach the electrodes, and the signal almost always tells me that treatment is not required.
 Although I can avoid visits to the doctor or hospital, I pay for the device myself, which I do as it is really valuable for my health.

 I now always have CardioSecur with me when I am golfing, after a few cardiac incidents recently occurred on the golf course.
 A quick ECG was very helpful in deciding if an ambulance should be called or not.

 All in all, a great device with good service.
 Many thanks to the whole team—keep it up!